Connect with us!

 The Ice Cream Sundae Celebration would be enjoyable and meaningful experience for all ages.
 Another approach she describes is replacing passover with Maundy Thursday activities.

-This website also provides a link to What is a Seder (Passover Meal)? which describes a traditional Seder from a Jewish perspective.
+which describes a traditional Seder from a Jewish perspective.

 Help Keep Building Faith Alive!